Automated data collection and processing of personal data

 Analytic cookies: These cookies enable data analysis for several online tools such as Google Analytics or the analytics part of Facebook Pixel.
 This information includes such things as page navigation within the page, viewed blog articles or products, how far down has certain pages of the site been scrolled down before going back up etc.

-Tracking / marketing cookies: These cookies enable products placement to the user’s other services such as Facebook and other sites the user engages with; a common example would be an ad that shows up in different sites on the internet after viewing a certain product.
+Tracking / marketing cookies: These cookies enable product placement to the user’s other services such as Facebook and other sites the user engages with; a common example would be an ad that shows up in different sites on the internet after viewing a certain product.

 What are local and third party cookies?